geoserver/geoserver/data/release/README.rst

 New York City
 -------------

-Data was provided by the Open Planning Project.
+Data was provided by the Open Planning Project, processed from United States Census Bureau's Topologically Integrated Geographic Encoding and Referencing (TIGER) dataset.

 Spearfish
 ---------